 Step 1: Tell your first doctor that you would like the name of a specialist so you can get another opinion.
 Any doctor worthy of the practice of medicine will be supportive.
 If your doctor is not supportive, that is a warning sign that means you most definitely need a second opinion.
 Find out what procedures you or your first doctor needs to follow to ensure your provider pays for the second opinion.

 You should not be looking for a doctor that your original doctor plays golf with.
 You are looking for an expert at treating your condition.
+“Expert” means a qualified professional who has frequently treated people with your condition.
 If you need to find the best doctor on your own here’s a link to the Patient Guideline; “Finding Doctor Right.”